mark-schultz-wu/mark-schultz-wu.github.io/_posts/2020-10-15-DPsensitivity.md

 ---
 layout: post
-title: The Sensitivity in Differential Privacy as a Derivative Bound
+title: Local Sensitivity as the Operator Norm of a Derivative
+tags: differential-privacy weird-construction
+comments: true
 ---

 Differential Privacy is an area which has seen wide interest